 CT scans can help to diagnose deep hematoma or internal visceral injuries.

-Bone scan can be ordered to rule any stress fracture in cases where the initial radiographic findings are normal and the symptoms do not resolve or improve.
+A bone scan can be ordered to rule any stress fracture in cases where the initial radiographic findings are normal and the symptoms do not resolve or improve.

 Treatment of Hip Pointer